kevinmel2000/drafterbit/README.md

 =========
 What is Drafterbit ?
 --------------------
-Drafterbit is web app you can use to create a website.
+Drafterbit is self-hosted web app you can use to create a website.
 Currently still in early phase.

 Requirement
 -----------
 - Web server, Apache httpd 2.2 or newer with mod_rewrite enabled. (you probably can use Nginx but not tested yet).
 - PHP 5.4 or newer
+- MySQL Server 5.1+

 Install
 -------